 Apart from ethical issues for computer professionals, there are ethical rules and acceptable use policies for computer users.
 Almost every school, college, and company has established a set of rules for using its computers and networks.
-A typical set includes rules for maintaining system integrity, rules against storing, posting, or e-mailing obscene or offensive material, rules against downloading copyrighted materials, and a ban on exceeding allocated bandwidth by downloading or sending excessive amounts of data via the organization's LAN or WAN.
+A typical set includes rules for maintaining system integrity, rules against storing, posting, or e-mailing obscene or offensive material, rules against downloading copyrighted material, and a ban on exceeding allocated bandwidth by downloading or sending excessive amounts of data via the organization's LAN or WAN.
 Users are prohibited from intentionally introducing computer viruses, hiding their identities or impersonating other users, spreading chain letters, and so on.
 Refer to your school's acceptable use policies.
 The acceptable use policy may also define the user's right to privacy and stipulate the organization's right to monitor communications and system access by its students or employees.

 However, no set of rules and regulations can replace general politeness and common sense.
 Just like in other areas of life, computer and especially Internet users should develop a kind of etiquette, a set of good manners for dealing with others.
 Netiquette, or good manners in Internet use, are widely discussed on the web.
-A Google search for "netiquette" returns over 13,000,000 hits!
+A Google search for "netiquette" returns over 17,800,000 hits!
 A good place to start is "netiquette Home Page" [1].
 See also netmanners.com [1]; you can join discussions there.
-Note a popular quote from Letters on a Regicide Peace (1796) by Irish political philosopher Edmund Burke [1] (1729-1797):